 We can help you develop the skills you need to work in AI with our catalog of courses for programmers of all levels.
 Our new course Intro to ChatGPT will take you under the hood of the AI chatbot’s functionality and get you thinking critically about the ethics of AI.

-We’re also making four of our Pro courses free for a limited time, so you can start learning about essential AI topics like machine learning, text generation, and cloud computing.
 Read on to learn more about the in-demand technical skills and programming languages that you need to get a job in AI, and the courses and paths that will help you reach your goals.

 No surprise here: Coding is a crucial part of most jobs in AI.
 But which programming languages are the most useful to learn for AI-related work?